wsargent/docker-cheat-sheet/README.md

 If you want a transient container, `docker run --rm` will remove the container after it stops.

-If you want to remove also the volumes associated with the container, the deletion of the container must include the -v switch like in `docker --rm -v`.
+If you want to remove also the volumes associated with the container, the deletion of the container must include the -v switch like in `docker rm -v`.

 If you want to poke around in an image, `docker run -t -i <myimage> <myshell>` to open a tty.